If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Getty

-The Three Lions appear to be closer than ever, a sentiment shared by the FA, who've enlisted former Chelsea and Bayern Munich manager Thomas Tuchel to guide this skilled squad to victory.
+It seems the Three Lions are closer than ever, and the FA believe it too, hiring former Chelsea and Bayern Munich boss Thomas Tuchel to get this talented squad over the line.

-England secured their qualification for the 2026 World Cup draw after defeating Latvia in October, a victory that ensured they finished first in Group K of the European qualifiers.
+Yes, England sealed their place at the 2026 World Cup with a win in Latvia in October, which guaranteed top spot in Group K of the European qualifiers.

 Let's take a deep dive into England's tournament chances, the types of bets to place when betting on football, the key players, their potential pathway to the final and why Tuchel could be the man to make the difference.